Peter Sowerby Foundation

 - Leverage technology: Effective use of digital tools and data is a key differentiator

-- Consider community settings: Healthcare projects prioritizing community outreach over clinical settings are favored
+- Consider community settings: Healthcare projects prioritising community outreach over clinical settings are favoured

 - Open access matters: Commitment to making results publicly available strengthens applications